starandtina/backend-interview-questions/README.md

 ## <a name='general'>General/Ice Breaker</a>

->You’re looking for passion and enthusiasm when a candidate discusses their previous projects and any projects they’re working on in their spare time.
-If they get excited talking about these things, they show the kind of passion for software development that is a good indicator of whether they’re capable of meeting the VMware bar.
+>You're looking for passion and enthusiasm when a candidate discusses their previous projects and any projects they're working on in their spare time.
+If they get excited talking about these things, they show the kind of passion for software development that is a good indicator of whether they're capable of meeting the your bar.
-Once you’ve calmed a nervous candidate’s nerves or determined level of passion/enthusiasm, move on to the next set of questions.
+Once you've calmed a nervous candidate's nerves or determined level of passion/enthusiasm, move on to the next set of questions.
 Try to spend a maximum of 5 minutes on this section.

 * Tell us about your most recent project.
 * Do you ever do any coding in your personal time (outside of work)?